Contact mechanics: History

 Classical contact mechanics is most notably associated with Heinrich Hertz.
 In 1882, Hertz solved the contact problem of two elastic bodies with curved surfaces.
 This still-relevant classical solution provides a foundation for modern problems in contact mechanics.
 For example, in mechanical engineering and tribology, Hertzian contact stress is a description of the stress within mating parts.
 The Hertzian contact stress usually refers to the stress close to the area of contact between two spheres of different radii.

-It was not until nearly one hundred years later that Johnson, Kendall, and Roberts found a similar solution for the case of adhesive contact.
+It was not until nearly one hundred years later that Kenneth L. Johnson, Kevin Kendall, and Alan D. Roberts found a similar solution for the case of adhesive contact.
 This theory was rejected by Boris Derjaguin and co-workers who proposed a different theory of adhesion in the 1970s.
-The Derjaguin model came to be known as the DMT (after Derjaguin, Muller and Toporov) model, and the Johnson et al. model came to be known as the JKR (after Johnson, Kendall and Roberts) model for adhesive elastic contact.
-This rejection proved to be instrumental in the development of the Tabor and later Maugis parameters that quantify which contact model (of the JKR and DMT models) represent adhesive contact better for specific materials.
+The Derjaguin model came to be known as the Derjaguin–Muller–Toporov (DMT) model (after Derjaguin, M. V. Muller and Yu.
+P. Toporov), and the Johnson et al. model came to be known as the Johnson–Kendall–Roberts (JKR) model for adhesive elastic contact.
+This rejection proved to be instrumental in the development of the David Tabor and later Daniel Maugis parameters that quantify which contact model (of the JKR and DMT models) represent adhesive contact better for specific materials.

-Further advancement in the field of contact mechanics in the mid-twentieth century may be attributed to names such as Bowden and Tabor.
+Further advancement in the field of contact mechanics in the mid-twentieth century may be attributed to names such as Frank Philip Bowden and Tabor.
 Bowden and Tabor were the first to emphasize the importance of surface roughness for bodies in contact.
 Through investigation of the surface roughness, the true contact area between friction partners is found to be less than the apparent contact area.
 Such understanding also drastically changed the direction of undertakings in tribology.
 The works of Bowden and Tabor yielded several theories in contact mechanics of rough surfaces.

-The contributions of Archard (1957) must also be mentioned in discussion of pioneering works in this field.
+The contributions of J. F. Archard (1957) must also be mentioned in discussion of pioneering works in this field.
 Archard concluded that, even for rough elastic surfaces, the contact area is approximately proportional to the normal force.
-Further important insights along these lines were provided by Greenwood and Williamson (1966), Bush (1975), and Persson (2002).
-The main findings of these works were that the true contact surface in rough materials is generally proportional to the normal force, while the parameters of individual micro-contacts (i.e., pressure, size of the micro-contact) are only weakly dependent upon the load.
+Further important insights along these lines were provided by James A. Greenwood and J. B. P. Williamson (1966), A. W. Bush (1975), and Bo N. J. Persson (2002).
+The main findings of these works were that the true contact surface in rough materials is generally proportional to the normal force, while the parameters of individual micro-contacts (pressure and size of the micro-contact) are only weakly dependent upon the load.